mitchellvitez/little-logician/README.md

 ## Annotated examples

-You can view fairly extensively annotated examples by adding the `write` argument, e.g. `stack run test.log write`
+You can view fairly extensively annotated examples by adding the `write` argument, e.g. `stack run test.ll write`

 Here's one example.
 As always, we're implicitly trying to prove `False`.
 We view the current environment as a list of propositions, reading from left to right.
 "Cycling" means that we're moving the current term to the back of the list, so we can examine the next term.